CSRG-Group/dcs-notes.github.io/_CS139/PHP.md

 the text can then be un-serialized
 `$object= unserialize($string);`

-# Reading and Writing files
+# Reading and Writing Files
 two types oif access stream access, will read a small portion at a time.
 All-in-Memory access can read the entire file to memory.

 ## Stream Access